khalilou88/jnxplus/packages/nx-quarkus-maven/README.md

 npm install --save-dev @jnxplus/nx-quarkus-maven
 ```

-### 2. Add Spring boot and Maven wrapper support
+### 2. Add Quarkus and Maven wrapper support

-The following command adds Spring boot and Maven support (Maven wrapper and config files) to the workspace.
+The following command adds Quarkus and Maven support (Maven wrapper and config files) to the workspace.
 This only needs to be performed once per workspace.

 ```bash
 nx generate @jnxplus/nx-quarkus-maven:init